 Refugees and migrants trained in digital fabrication

-Digital manufacturing is a key skills need for the region, and we’re planning on training 250 future makes in this exciting new skill.
+Digital fabrication is a key skills need for the region, and we’re planning on training 250 future makes in this exciting new skill

 We're supporting 16 refugee and migrant entrepreneurs to set up new businesses which have a social mission.
 Successful ideas get up to €5000 and mentoring to start up.
 So far 6 have gone on to register as businesses.